Bring the flavors of the middle east to your dessert table this fall with this apple quince crisp with cardamom and rosewater.

 You could eat quince raw, but I highly discourage this.
 Quince has a very sour and bitter taste.
 The magic of quince is when it is cooked.
 The flesh softens and becomes quite aromatic.
 Like pears and apples, quince flesh quickly oxidizes and browns when peeled and chopped.
 The addition of lemon juice keeps it from turning brown and ugly.

-Middle Easterners have long loved this misunderstood fruit for centuries.
-They discovered the magical transformation of quince when it is cooked into a ruby red jam, for example.
 But figure whatever you do you with apples and pears, you can also prepare with quince.
 So that means tarts, pies and crisps along with jams, compote and even Persian stews.

-Which brings me to today’s recipe for Apple Quince Crisp with Cardamom and Rosewater.
-Because quince is a bit on the sour side, I decided to pair it with apples.
 And since quince is much harder than apples, I partially cooked them in water and lemon juice.
 This way the apples and the quince would end in the same firmness when this crisp was done cooking.

 Because quince is beloved amongst us Persians, I gave my crisp a Persian twist and added cardamom and rosewater.
 All of the aromas that came from this dish made me swoon.
 This is not your ordinary fruit crisp.

-Apple Quince Crisp with Cardamom and Rosewater
+Quince Apple Crisp with Cardamom and Rosewater

 Bring the flavors of the middle east to your dessert table this fall with this apple quince crisp with cardamom and rosewater.